jeancwhwang/Portfolio_Cyclistic_Bike-Share_Case_Study/README.md

 ### Chi-Squared Goodness-of-Fit Test

 Also, I used Python to run the Chi-Squared goodness-of-fit test to evaluate whether a categorical variable is likely to come from a specified distribution or not.
 In this dataset, the day to use Cyclistic, time to use Cyclistic, and the rideable type are categorical variables.
 Therefore, I run a Chi-Squared goodness-of-fit test for these categorical variables by different rider types (either casual or member) at a 5% percent significant level.
-The null hypothesis for these categorical variables is that a categorical variable fits a uniform distribution (equal frequencies), and the alternative hypothesis for these categorical variables is that a categorical variable does not fit a uniform distribution (unequal frequencies.).
+The null hypothesis for these categorical variables is that a categorical variable fits a uniform distribution (equal frequencies), and the alternative hypothesis is that a categorical variable does not fit a uniform distribution (unequal frequencies.).
 After analyzing the data, all results show that the variation is significant to reject the null hypothesis, which means the differences across the counts are meaningful.
 For example, for casual riders, the count for Sunday is 65,851 and the count for Monday is 37,005.
 Based on the Chi-Square Test, casual riders ride Cyclistic bikes more on Sunday than Monday.

 For more details, please see [the Chi-Squared test file](https://github.com/jeancwhwang/Portfolio_Cyclistic/blob/main/Cyclistic_ChiSquare.ipynb)